Build an Options Screener with an API: IV Scanner, Exposure Alerts, and Flow Detection | FlashAlpha

 f"{r['vrp_20d']:>7.1f}%")

-With the Free tier, you can approximate VRP using the summary endpoint:
+With the Free tier, you can approximate VRP using the per-symbol summary endpoint.
+Note that the volatility fields are nested under volatility (atm_iv, hv_20, vrp):

 s = fa.stock_summary("SPY")